-As well as qualifications, memberships can be a good way to highlight your experience and know-how in the health and safety industry.
+As well as qualifications, memberships can be an excellent way to highlight your experience and know-how in the health and safety industry.

-Displaying such memberships can help you to land a role if you have relevant industry memberships.
+Displaying such memberships can help you land a role if you have relevant industry memberships.
 For example, memberships to organisations like IIRSM and IOSH can help to give your LinkedIn profile a greater level of authority in the eyes of health and safety recruiters.
-An easy way to do this is to simply add your designatory letters after your name at the top of your profile i.e. Shirley Parsons CMIOSH
+An easy way is to add your designatory letters after your name at the top of your profile, i.e. Shirley Parsons CMIOSH.

-LinkedIn isn’t Facebook or Instagram; keep your page professional and appropriate for your target audience – fellow health and safety professionals and the wider business community.
-By all means share links and updates but remember these should be related to your industry.
+Lastly, LinkedIn isn't Facebook or Instagram; keep your page professional and appropriate for your target audience – fellow health and safety professionals and the wider business community.
+Share links and updates but remember these should be related to your industry.

 Need a helping hand?